ibm-cloud-docs/watson-assistant/web-chat-style.md

 1. Toggle the **IBM Watermark** switch to `enable` or `disable` the `Built with IBM Watson` watermark in the web chat widget.

-    The watermark cannot be disabled if you are on the Lite plan of watsonx Assistant.
+    The watermark cannot be disabled if you are on the Lite plan of {{site.data.keyword.conversationshort}}.
     {: note}

 1. Click **Add an avatar image** to add an image, or **Change avatar image** to change an existing image.
 Specify the URL for a publicly accessible hosted image, such as a company logo or assistant avatar.
 The image must be between `64×64` and `100×100` pixels in size.